TommasoBugliesi/SPL06-001/README.md

-Simple library to read SPL0-00 sensor with ESP32 boards
+Simple library to read SPL06-001sensor with ESP32 boards